fay067/TA-DualCV/README.txt

 This folder contains the implementation of the following paper:
 Reconstructing Missing EHRs Using Time-Aware Within- and Cross-Visit Information for Septic Shock Early Prediction

+The method (TA-DualCV) is a stand-alone imputation method that can handle multivariate time series with missingness, and provides complete data for down-stream usage such as disease prediction.

 -----------------------------Files Directory-----------------------------

 |